0xsequence-demos/telegram-sequencejs-react-boilerplate/README.md

 Starter Sequence Embedded Wallet boilerplate that uses [Sequence Kit](https://github.com/0xsequence/kit) with React.

+The webapp portion of this telegram bot can be accessed directly [here](https://telegram-kit-embedded-wallet-react-boilerplate.sequence-demos.xyz).

 ## Quickstart

 Copy `.env.example` to `.env` and fill with your project information.
 To test things out, you can use the pre-provided keys in the `.env.example` file: